pagkly/Zed/Investopedia3/Press Conference.md

 A company has the opportunity to present a news story in its most favorable light by inviting the press to special events.
 In other cases, lesser-known companies may want to increase their stature in the media by making it easier for news agencies to cover company events.

-By gaining favorable media exposure, companies are able to gain greater [brand recognition](https://www.investopedia.com/terms/b/brand-recognition.asp) and authority in the market, usually at a much lower cost than would be required for a widespread [advertising campaign](https://www.investopedia.com/terms/m/marketing-strategy.asp).
+By gaining favorable media exposure, companies are able to gain greater [[brand recognition]](https://www.investopedia.com/terms/b/brand-recognition.asp) and authority in the market, usually at a much lower cost than would be required for a widespread [[advertising campaign]](https://www.investopedia.com/terms/m/marketing-strategy.asp).

 Press conferences are also called news conferences.
 When there is no official statement or no questions allowed, the event is called a photo op.